natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 ===Radars===

 Stormer HMV uses special infrared search devices to detect targets.
-While they have a significantly shorter range than "normal" radar and cannot tell the range towards target until specifically locked onto it, they can tell which targets are friendly and do not target them, or at least specifically mark them as "friendly".
+They have a significantly shorter range than "normal" radar and cannot tell the range towards target until specifically locked onto it.
 They also scan Stormer HVM surroundings approximately 6 times a second even when locked on, which makes bypassing it next to impossible.

+It is so sensitive, that it may spot random shells when they are fired and fly across the battlefield.
+The search system will react to flares launched during night battles, flooding it with fake targets and can lock onto rockets or flares launched by helicopters.
+It is possible to lock onto them by accident from sniper seat as well, but once the enemy aircraft was locked onto, the tracker will ignore everything else.

-Infrared detectors are invisible to "radar detectors" and will not alert helicopters or supersonic jets of your presence.
+Infrared detectors are invisible to "radar detectors" and will not alert helicopters or supersonic jets of SPAA presence.
 There is no benefit in powering it down as of now.

 Trees and smokes can completely block IRST system - if you cannot see your opponent yourself through thick forest, neither will the system.

-The search system will react to flares launched during night battles and flares launched by helicopters.
-It is possible to lock onto them by accident as well, but once the enemy aircraft was locked onto, the tracker will ignore everything else.

 {| class="wikitable" style="text-align:center"
 ! colspan="5" | Thales ADAD - Passive Infared Search